DavesCodeMusings/raspberry-cobbler/docs/phase4.md

 /bin/mount -t vfat /dev/mmcblk0p1 /boot
 ```

-> Note: we're using the full path to the _fsck_ and _mount_ commands.
+> Note: We're using the full path to the _fsck_ and _mount_ commands.
 This is a good practice for startup scripts.

 ### Rebooting as a final test
 The reboot command and resulting output is shown below.